damians-code/prompthub/n8n-workflow-creator.md

     workflow that {describe your workflow}.
     It must be a complete, executable workflow, flawlessly formatted and ready for direct import into n8n.
     Strict adherence to n8n's JSON export format is mandatory.
 Prioritize code elegance and efficiency.
-    Use only established n8n node types—no novel creations.
+    Use only established n8n node types - no novel creations.
 Position nodes for maximum readability.
 Deliver only the JSON.
     No preamble, no postscript.
 Just the JSON.```

 ## Experimental